jeanmathieupotvin/hydria.dev/README.md

 git clone https://github.com/jeanmathieupotvin/hydria.dev.git
 ```

 Then, install developers' dependencies.
-These allows you to build the whole website.
+These allow you to build the whole website.

 ```bash
 npm install